tra-versed/Cyclistic-Bikeshare-Analysis/README.md

   * What actions can be taken to encourage casual riders to subscribe to an annual membership?

 ### Data Source
-Although the outlined scenario is fictional, this analysis uses 2023 trip data from Divvy: (https://divvybikes.com/system-data).
+Although the outlined scenario is fictional, this analysis uses 2023 trip data from [Divvy](https://divvybikes.com/system-data).

 ### Tools Used
   * Excel - data cleaning and organization